neherlab/pangraph/docs/docs/pypangraph/t07-junction-stats.md

 # 1534747068225797391_f__7253571478449116197_r            15            1             2              1324  ...
 ```

-There are several such junctions, all with a characteristic accessory length of 1324.
+There are several such junctions, all with a characteristic accessory length of 1324 bp.
 This is suggestive of the same mobile element being integrated in several locations of the genome.

 A linear schematic of the junction makes its structure visible at a glance.
 The helper `pp.plots.linear_junction_plot` draws one row per isolate and one horizontal bar per block, with width equal to the block's consensus length.
 Junctions are co-oriented to the canonical edge direction so the flanking core blocks line up across rows.